google/ExoPlayer/extensions/cronet/README.md

-# ExoPlayer Cronet extension
+# Cronet DataSource module

-The Cronet extension is an [HttpDataSource][] implementation that uses [Cronet][].
+This module provides an [HttpDataSource][] implementation that uses [Cronet][].

 Cronet is the Chromium network stack made available to Android apps as a library.
-It takes advantage of multiple technologies that reduce the latency and increase the throughput of the network requests that your app needs to work, including those made by ExoPlayer.
+It takes advantage of multiple technologies that reduce the latency and increase the throughput of the network requests that your app needs to work.
 It natively supports the HTTP, HTTP/2, and HTTP/3 over QUIC protocols.
 Cronet is used by some of the world's biggest streaming applications, including YouTube, and is our recommended network stack for most use cases.

 [HttpDataSource]: https://exoplayer.dev/doc/reference/com/google/android/exoplayer2/upstream/HttpDataSource.html
 [Cronet]: https://developer.android.com/guide/topics/connectivity/cronet